 Approaching possible recruits who work for customers or suppliers is not advisable, since this may well damage your business relationships.
 Poaching from competitors can also appear a good move, but may well hurt your reputation.

-If you use a recruitment agency or place a job advert, be clear about the key skills, qualities and experience you are looking for.
+If you use a recruitment agency or place a job advert on job boards, such as Indeed or Monster, be clear about the key skills, qualities and experience you are looking for.
 Good applicants will take the opportunity to demonstrate their ability by your requirements directly.

 "If salespeople are half decent they should be able to present themselves well," notes Thorp.
 "If you interview someone and your first impression is that you don't like them, the chances are your customers won't either.